lzubiaur/ini.lua/README.md

 ```

 #### Comments
-Comments starts with the semicolon (;) or number character (#) and are only allowed on their own lines.
-Comments characters can be changed using the `ini.config` function (see configuration below).
+Comments begin with a semicolon (;) or hash (#) and must appear on their own lines.
+The comment characters can be customized using the `ini.config` function (see configuration below).
 Blank lines and comments are ignored.

 ```ini
 ; comment